Calls allows users to make one-on-one audio or video calls with anyone on their intranet and also includes a screen sharing option.

 Table of contents

-- System Admins can manage this feature at Administration settings > Platform > Enabled/Disabled Features > Video calls
+- System Admins can manage this feature at Administration settings > Views and functions > Enable views and features > Video calls

 - Calls is fully supported (audio/video calls and screen sharing) by the Chrome and Firefox browsers.

 - Calls requires the Discussions view to be enabled.